Clay County, FL

 - Update July 16, 2025- Starting July 16, northbound Henley Road at County Road 220 will only have one lane open.
 Additionally, the northbound right through lane will be closed until further notice.
 Northbound drivers on Henley Road will have one lane at that intersection to travel through.
 Please drive slowly and carefully through this active construction zone.

-- Update June 18- Beginning June 23, the right turn lane from Henley Road onto County Road 220 will be closed for construction work.
+- Update June 18, 2025- Beginning June 23, the right turn lane from Henley Road onto County Road 220 will be closed for construction work.
 Drivers will be able to make a right turn from the through travel lane.

-- May 13, 2025- Work continues on Phase 1 and Phase 2 of the CR 220 widening and bridge replacement project, with completion anticipated by late 2026.
+- Update May 13, 2025- Work continues on Phase 1 and Phase 2 of the CR 220 widening and bridge replacement project, with completion anticipated by late 2026.
 The first bridge piles are in place, and the old bridge will be removed in the upcoming weeks.
 Please continue to drive carefully through the construction zone and respect the construction workers.

 CR 220 Phase 2 detour route description

 Beginning February 11, drivers heading south on Blanding Boulevard can no longer make a U-turn at the Henley Road intersection to allow more time for drivers heading north on Henley Road to turn right onto Blanding Boulevard.
-CCSO is enforcing the no U-Turn at this intersection.
+CCSO is enforcing the no U-turn at this intersection.

 - Eastbound traffic along County Road 220 at the Baxley Road intersection will be detoured north on Baxley Road, east on State Road 21, south on Knight Boxx Road, and east on County Road 220 through the left turn lane.